GSA/digitalgov.gov/content/events/2022/10/2022-10-13-october-2022-uswds-monthly-call.md

 3. Provide their email address
 4. Enter their phone number
 5. Indicate their contact preferences
-6. Enter their Social Security Number
+6. Enter their social security number
 7. Enter their date of birth
 8. Provide their race and ethnicity
-9. Provide their biological sex or gender
+9. Provide their biological sex or gender, and
-10. and Share their pronouns
+10. Share their pronouns

 Some of these patterns are pretty straightforward and some of these are really complicated  —  and some of these are only just emerging in a rapidly changing environment.